Sustainable development through knowledge

 A call for knowledge

-In his keynote Olsen spoke about the Sustainable Development Goals (SDGs) and how UiB is engaging with these.
+In his keynote Olsen spoke about the SDGs and how UiB is engaging with these.
 The goals set by the United Nations (UN) are extremely ambitious, taking in global challenges ranging from eliminating poverty and securing access to food for all to tackling climate change and creating liveable cities.